Proac-Tee/babatunde_trivia_api/README.md

 2. **Installing project dependencies**
    This project uses NPM to manage software dependencies.
 NPM Relies on the package.json file located in the `frontend` directory of this repository.
 After cloning, open your terminal and run:

+3. **Notes**
+   The frontend app was updated to react-18.
+In react v18 react-switch has been replaced to routes.
+To ensure the frontend works correctly kindly upgrade your react version to version 18.
+If ran in the future and not backward compactible with the current react version.
+Downgrade the react version to version 18 or check for documentations to fix any deprecations.

 ```bash
 npm install
 ```